What is a Pacemaker and How Does it Work?

 While pacemakers are used to regulate an irregular heartbeat, implantable cardioverter-defibrillators (ICDs) are used to treat life-threatening arrhythmias.
 ICDs are similar to pacemakers in that they’re implanted under the skin and connected to the heart by wires.
 However, ICDs also have a defibrillator function that can deliver a shock to the heart if it’s beating dangerously fast or irregularly.

-What Are the Possible Benefits of Pacemakers?
+What are the Possible Benefits of Pacemakers?

 Pacemakers can improve the symptoms associated with an irregular heartbeat, such as dizziness, fainting, and fatigue.
 They can also improve a person’s overall quality of life and reduce the risk of serious complications like stroke or heart failure.

-What Are the Possible Complications or Side Effects of Having a Pacemaker?
+What are the Possible Complications or Side Effects of Having a Pacemaker?

 While pacemakers are generally safe and effective, there are some possible complications or side effects, including: